WON'T SHIFT Solution for 1000's of these 5 speed automatic transmissions - Fix it yourself and Save $1000's of Dollars !!!

 PART 2: Kent walks you through the steps of carefully removing the valve body from the transmission, placing it on the bench and removing the old conductor plate, inspecting it for damage, and properly installing the new conductor plate onto the valve body.
 This procedure has to be done on a VERY CLEAN workbench and special care must be taken to avoid any dirt particles from getting on the valve body or conductor plate.
 No specific instructions are included for removing the transmission pan and old gasket.
 A new filter and gasket should ALWAYS be installed ( see related products below )

 PART 3: Kent gets back under the E320, makes certain every part and bolt is super clean including the mounting flanges, reinstalls the valve body back in the transmission, shows you how to properly torque the mounting bolts, demonstrates how to install the new wiring plug, talks about the location of the new transmission filters, and explains refilling the transmission with the proper fluid in preparation for a test drive.
 Note: No specific instructions are included on replacing the transmission gasket and pan.
 WARNING: After replacing the conductor plate you will need to have the transmission error codes removed and the computer reset.
 In this video Kent recommends transporting your car to a dealer or independent mechanic to have this done ( most shops will charge $90 to $150 for this service).
 You might want to arrange this before you start the repair.
 For advanced DIYers there are diagnostic tools available that can allow you to do this.
 Some are expensive, while others have a long learning curve.
 This market is constantly changing so no information is included in this video on how to clear the transmission error codes yourself.
-If you want to try to go this route do your own research here.
-If an easy to use and inexpensive scan tool becomes available Kent may add a fourth video.

 SPECIAL NOTE: For clarity the above video series was filmed with a 2000 E320 Wagon on the lift.
 If you do not have access to a car lift, you can still do this repair in your garage by raising all four wheels off the ground.
 No instructions are included in this video series on how to jack up and support your car for this type of transmission work.
 For safety, Kent prefers to put the front end up on car ramps and the rear up on secure jack stands, while leaving the floor jack under the rear differential for added safety.
 NEVER REMOVE THE TIRES when doing this type of “ground” work and NEVER support the car with just a floor jack!